My mission is to embody silenced human stories and ensure they become part of history.

-Imagine a shy, sensitive black woman that is forced by society to fit into the tough mold of a “strong black woman.”
-Now, imagine a black man who is trained to mute his feelings and act like they never existed in the first place.
-They cry, bleed, and love just as loud, red, and proud as every other human; but due to the nature of society they are trapped inside of a rigid box they cannot escape.
-Their history deserves to be recorded, their feelings deserve validity.
+Imagine a shy and sensitive black woman forced by society to fit into the tough mold of a “strong black woman.”
+Now, imagine a black man trained to mute his feelings and act as though the feelings never existed.
+They cry, bleed, and love just as loud, red, and proud as every other human, but due to the nature of an oppressive society those individuals are trapped inside of a rigid unescapable box.
+I believe their feelings are valid, and their history worth recording.

-I chose dance as my artistic medium because it is pure.
-I personally express myself through acts of service, not words, so choreography is my world language.
-I love the raw and unfiltered nature of the human body in its realest form, so I utilize that through dance as my act of emotional service work to mankind.
+I chose dance as my artistic medium because it is that pure.
+I express myself through acts of service, not words — choreography is my world language.
+I love the raw and unfiltered nature of the human body in its purest state, and I access that state through dance.
+Movement is my emotional service work for mankind.

 It all starts with a feeling; either a moment in time or a shocking revelation.
 I hear the music and then the story unfolds the moment I close my eyes.
 Movements, colors, phrases, and fabrics all dance around behind my eyelids; then when I am ready, I bring the story to the physical plane.